puagarwa/page-fragmentor/README.md

 - `break-before`: supports `auto`, `avoid` and `page`.
 Other values will be treated as `auto`.
 - `break-after`: supports `auto`, `avoid` and `page`.
 Other values will be treated as `auto`.
 - `break-inside`: supports `auto` and `avoid`.
 Other values will be treated as `auto`.
 - `widows`: Firefox does not support widows, use `--widows` instead.
 Default is 2.
+The value must be >= 1
 - `orphans`: Firefox does not support orphans, use `--orphans` instead.
 Default is 2.
+The value must be >= 1

 If the content is broken across a table any `<thead>` will be cloned.